MatthewGilligan/WriteUp/Week2.md

 Overall, these were the commands that we learned at meet 2, and were all of the commands that we needed to solve this challenge.
 ## Overview
-After using "ssh chal@elevator.ctf-league.osusec.org -p 1302" to access
+After using "ssh chal@elevator.ctf-league.osusec.org -p 1302" to access the challenge, we were tasked with hacking 7 accounts, each with a different way of accessing their information.
+We needed to use linux commands in order to get the name and password of the account, which would allow us to switch user in order to access different information.
+This "segmented" approach was made to resemble elavator floors.
+This way of separating information and uncovering more and more information through different users is a common offensive security practice.
 ## Challenge of the week
-We needed to hack 7 accounts, represented by "elavator floors".
+For the first level, we typed "imready" after authenticating to the shell.
+We found a directory called "creds_level0".
 ## Reflection
  I'm very grateful for all the support from my team, the coaches and the team next to me.